MAHSA’s MBBS programme is a 5-year programme. It is divided into 2 phases, phase 1 comprises years 1 and 2 and phase 2 years 3 to 5.

 Upon completion of Phase 1, the student will proceed to Phase 2 of the program which is the clinical phase.
 This phase covers year 3, 4 and 5.
 It is conducted at hospitals and health clinics designated as teaching centres for the faculty.
 The student will undergo rotational postings of 2 to 8 weeks in the disciplines outlined in the programme structure.
 Students have to pass the Final Professional Examination at the end of year 5 to graduate.

-The MBBS Programme is recognized by the Medical Council of India and The Medical Council of Thailand and Sri Lanka Medical Council.
+The MBBS programme is recognised by the Medical Council of India, the Medical Council of Thailand and Sri Lanka Medical Council.

 |1||Basic Medical Sciences||MBMS 6119|